Objectives for building beneficial AI

 Data decisions and theoretical implications when adversarially learning fair representations

-Automated predictions and decision making can improve lives in a number of ways, from recommending music you might like to monitoring a patient’s vital signs.
-Interpretability is crucial to being able to question, understand, and trust AI systems.
+Automated predictions and decision making can improve lives in a number of ways, from recommending music you might like to monitoring a patient’s vital signs consistently.
+This is why interpretability, or the level to which we can question, understand, and trust an AI system, is crucial.
 Interpretability also reflects our domain knowledge and societal values, provides scientists and engineers with better means of designing, developing, and debugging models, and helps to ensure that AI systems are working as intended.
 These issues apply to humans as well as AI systems—after all, it's not always easy for a person to provide a satisfactory explanation of their own decisions.
-For example, it can be difficult for an oncologist to quantify all the reasons why they think a patient’s cancer may have recurred—they may just say they have an intuition, leading them to order follow-up tests for more definitive results.
+For example, it can be difficult for an oncologist to quantify all the reasons why they think a patient’s cancer may have recurred—they may just say they have an intuition based on patterns they have seen in the past, leading them to order follow-up tests for more definitive results.
 In contrast, an AI system can list a variety of information that went into its prediction: biomarker levels and corresponding scans from 100 different patients over the past 10 years, but have a hard time communicating how it combined all that data to estimate an 80%% chance of cancer and recommendation to get a PET scan.
-Understanding complex AI models, such as deep neural networks, can be challenging even for machine learning experts.
+Understanding complex AI models, such as deep neural networks which are at the foundation of generative AI systems, can be challenging even for machine learning experts.

-Understanding and testing AI systems also offers new challenges compared to traditional software.
+Understanding and testing AI systems also offers new challenges compared to traditional software – especially as generative AI models and systems continue to emerge.
 Traditional software is essentially a series of if-then rules, and interpreting and debugging performance largely consists of chasing a problem down a garden of forking paths.
-While that can be gnarly, a human can generally track the path taken through the code, and understand a given result.
-With AI systems, the “code path” may include millions of parameters and mathematical operations, and it is much harder to pinpoint one specific bug that leads to a faulty decision.
-However, with good AI system design, those millions of values can be traced back to the training data or to model attention on specific data or features, resulting in discovery of the bug.
-That contrasts with one of the key problems in traditional decision-making software, which is the existence of “magic numbers”—decision rules or thresholds set without explanation by a now-forgotten programmer, often based on their personal intuition or a tiny set of trial examples.
+While that can be extremely challenging, a human can generally track the path taken through the code, and understand a given result.
+With AI systems, the "code path" may include millions of parameters – and in generative AI systems, they may include billions – and mathematical operations, so it is much harder to pinpoint one specific bug that leads to a faulty decision than with previous software.
+However, with responsible AI system design, those millions or billions of values can be traced back to the training data or to model attention on specific data or features, resulting in discovery of the bug.
+That contrasts with one of the key problems in traditional decision-making software, which is the existence of "magic numbers"—decision rules or thresholds set without explanation by a now-forgotten programmer, often based on their personal intuition or a tiny set of trial examples.
 Overall, an AI system is best understood by the underlying training data and training process, as well as the resulting AI model.
-While this poses new challenges, the collective effort of the tech community to formulate guidelines, best practices, and tools is steadily improving our ability to understand, control, and debug AI systems.
-This is an area of intense research and development at Google, and we’d like to share some of our current work and thinking in this area.
+While this poses new challenges, the collective effort of the tech community to formulate proactive responsible guidelines, best practices, and tools is steadily improving our ability to understand, control, and debug AI systems.
+This, and we’d like to share some of our current work and thinking in this area.

-While a complete solution to interpretability and accountability is an active area of research at Google and in the ML community, here we share some of our recommended practices to date.
+Interpretability and accountability is an area of ongoing research and development at Google and in the broader AI community.
+Here we share some of our recommended practices to date.

 Pursuing interpretability can happen before, during and after designing and training your model.